National CASA Association's 2015 Annual Report celebrates the growth of the CASA network.

 Our local programs are grassroots organizations that are developed and operated by caring citizens in their community in conjunction with their local courts and judges.
 If you are interested in founding a new program in your community, please see instructions and information here.

-Please note that the majority of paid positions with CASA programs do not work directly with children.
+Please note that the majority of paid positions with CASA/GAL programs do not work directly with children.
 Our trained child advocates are unpaid volunteers.
 Paid positions are generally administrative.
-You can find out about openings with CASA programs all over the country on the Jobs page.
+You can find out about openings with CASA/GAL programs all over the country on the Jobs page.
 Or contact your local program through the volunteer search and indicate in the comment box your interest in paid work.

 Children in Need

-No. I apologize but National CASA does not have the authority to investigate reports of maltreatment.
+No. I apologize but the National CASA Association does not have the authority to investigate reports of maltreatment.

 If you feel that children are in immediate danger please contact your local authorities right away or call 911.